quasarstream/PHP-FFmpeg-video-streaming/README.md

 $video = $ffmpeg->open('/var/www/media/videos/video.mp4');
 ```

-Please see **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information about supported resources such as http, ftp, and etc.
+See **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information about supported resources such as http, ftp, and etc.

 **For example:**
 ``` php